WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README.md

 There is a much smarter way of coding all possible results using just three lines of code!

+If you added the two lines above to your code then you should **delete** these.

 Let's look at all the possibilities where you beat the computer:

 ```